cdl-geneseo/geneseo-dictionary/P/Puff-puff-pass.md

 # Puff puff pass

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Puff puff pass

 Created by  Unknown User (afl1), last modified by  Unknown User (ssw2) on Apr 28, 2015

 (v.)
 A term used for when several people in a circle pass a smoking device containing marijuana.(Littman, N-R, 2012) Obsolete, 2015.
 Wilcoxen.